CodeCrow/talesofvalor_python/README.md

 python3 -m venv .virtualenv

 ```
-This will create a new director inside the codebase that holds the workings for the virtual environment.
+This will create a new directory inside the codebase that holds the workings for the virtual environment.

 Activate the environment (which will have to be done each time you work on the codebase.